 The landscape was intended to encompass the house in a traditional Renaissance “outdoor room” fashion and steps down the hillside via six interconnecting terraces to a middle level terrace partially covered by a 30’ concrete cantilevered platform that also brings a water course with it from the inner courtyard.
-Below this is housed a His and Her restrooms, a gym, and a full outdoor kitchen, bar and dining area that can host up to 40 seated guests; the final and lowest level is a pool house with a living area, spa and outdoor kitchen and bar and 2 pools set at different temperatures with the final spout of the watercourse emptying into the lap pool ending the emblematic course and core of the home.
+Below this is housed a His and Her restrooms, a gym, and a full outdoor kitchen, bar and dining area that can host up to 40 seated guests; the final and lowest level is a pool house with an indoor living area, spa and outdoor kitchen and bar and 2 pools set at different temperatures with the final spout of the watercourse emptying into the lap pool ending the emblematic course and core of the home.

 The interior furnishings and surface materials were designed entirely and sourced by THIRLWALL and imported for the client.